WDI-SEA/react-development-course-materials/04-APIs and Heroku/04-fetch-lecture.md

 - Let's go back to your blog project (make sure it's running).

-- Let's use the `fetch()` API directly inside of a React Component to render a poem.
+- Let's use the `fetch()` API directly inside a React component to render a poem.
 We'll be using the `Home` component, so open `Home.js` to edit.

-- The official [React documentation](https://facebook.github.io/react/docs/react-component.html#componentdidmount) tells developers that any network requests should be placed inside of the `componentDidMount()` method.
+- The official [React documentation](https://facebook.github.io/react/docs/react-component.html#componentdidmount) tells developers that any network requests should be placed inside the `componentDidMount()` method.

 - Start by changing the `Home` component to have an empty `componentDidMount()` method.